0

 Statewide Pond Management

 In areas where there is not enough water for all uses, man-made ponds, even those that have existed for decades, must have a legal means of storing or exposing water to evaporation.
-Man-made ponds consume water that senior water rights are entitled to.
+Man-made ponds consume water that senior water rights may be entitled to.

-- Ponds, like any water source in Colorado, must be in compliance with Colorado water law.
-DWR has identified a number of ponds in the Arkansas Basin that divert and store water without a water right.
+Ponds, like any water source in Colorado, must be in compliance with Colorado water law.
+DWR has identified a number of ponds in the Arkansas Basin that store water without a water right.
 Collectively, these ponds can significantly impact water rights and Colorado’s obligations to a downstream state.

-For additional details on the Pond Management Project, including options available for obtaining replacement water for your pond, see the Arkansas Basin Pond Management Folder in the Informational Guides and Brochures Section below.
+The Pond Management Project is an ongoing initiative.
+As new ponds are identified, the Water Commissioner will reach out to pond owners to schedule an inspection.
+During the inspection, the commissioner will discuss available options.
+For additional details, including options available for obtaining replacement water for your pond, see the Arkansas Basin Pond Management Folder in the Informational Guides and Brochures Section below.
 This folder contains frequently asked questions (FAQ’s), a pond management brochure, and augmentation plan contacts.

 Important Links